shsagir/play-area-sync/docs/_WIP/object-storage.md

 Please mind to find a plugin that supports to send over the `endpoint`, as standard AWS locations will not work.

-### No multi-part upload

-In some cases, very big uploads (500 MB for example) might be splitted into multiple parts and put together after upload again — this is called multi-part-upload.
-This can be done by your plugin or client — mostly in the background.
-Please mind that the fortrabbit Object Storage currently does not multi-part uploading, so please switch it off.

 ### The private folder

-On root level of your Object Storage you'll find a virtual folder called `private`.
+On root level of your Object Storage you'll find a folder called `private`.
 This folder is special, as you can not access any of it's contents by HTTP (via the browser).
 You can only do so via PHP.
+Hence: You can use it for anything you want to store, but do not publish.

 ### Data center location

 The location of the Object Storage will match the Apps location.
-So if you choose your App to be hosted in Virginia, the files in your Object Storage will be there as well.
+So if you choose your App to be hosted in US, the files in your Object Storage will be there as well.
 We have ideas to extend the Object Storage with by CDN functionality (think CloudFront).

 ## Big files

 The Object Storage is laid out to handle lot's of small to medium sized files, not very large files.
 Please see our [specs](https://fortrabbit.com/specs) table for current limitations.

 ## No directory listings

-It is currently not possible to activate directory listings.
-Place an `index.html` file with a custom lisiting.
+As with S3 it is not possible to list directories.
+You can place an `index.html` file containing your custom listing.

-## No versioning

-Version history on file basis is currently not supported.

-## Advanced S3 Bucket API

-Currently only standard CRUD S3 operations (protocol version 4) are supported.
-Advanced policies, like IAM access right changes and most operations on bucket level are not allowed.

 ## Custom domains

-The Object Storage can only be accessed by HTTP via the standard app-name related URL.
-You can not route any custom domains.
+The Object Storage can only be accessed by HTTP(S) via the standard App name related URL.
+You can currently not route any custom domains.
 Neither you can use your own TLS (SSL) termination here.

 ## Alternatives